CrossRef/event-data-evidence-log-snapshot/README.md

 # Event Data Evidence Log Snapshot

 Snapshots the Evidence Log and Evidence Record inputs into archive files.
-Runs daily.
+Runs daily early in the morning, checks a configurable number of days and saves snapshots when they don't exist.

 Note that the lines are split along the timestamp recorded by Kafka, which may be very slightly different to the timestamp recorded by the log.
 If you're interested in precise boundaries, fetch an extra day either side of the range in question.